sw7x/split-futuresoft-project-into-oop-packages/README.md

 ***

 ### Task Progress Monitoring Module
-    project wise => Color-coded Task Status Visualization by progress (e.g., Not Started, In Progress, Done, Blocked). show percentages for each progress level
-    Project Completion % = (Number of Done tasks/Total number of tasks) * 100%

-    project wise => view tasks exceed the deadline/ ontime/before time/near to deadline

-    pm,owner,manager,ASSIGEND EMP--> view Project progress in tasks.
-    (owner, manager,pm--> calculat and show Project Estimate time.(WHEN ALL TASK EST TIME SET)

-    //show  recent tasks that complete
-    show  recent tasks that have to complete(near deadline)
-    show  recent tasks that exceed the deadline

-    //task => Attach documents, screenshots, or file to each task.

 | Authorized | Description |
 | --- | --- |
 | | project wise => Color-coded Task Status Visualization by progress (e.g., Not Started, In Progress, Done, Blocked) |